heroku/heroku-nodejs-metrics-buildpack/node-metrics-plugin/README.md

 # node-metrics-plugin

-An package to add heroku runtime metrics to an existing Node.js application.
+A metrics plugin to add Heroku runtime metrics to an existing Node.js application.

 ## Usage